MarsDown/spring-boot-chatserver-restful/README.md

 # ChatServer

 This project is an online chat server built using spring boot.
-All requests in this project are transferred to the restfull bed.
-In this project, Firebase Cloud Messaging (FCM) has been used to inform new changes, such as "Receive New Messages."
-In this way, by registering each new message on the server by the FCM, a notification is sent to the rest of the clients and informs them of the new changes.

-Spring data jpa is used to access the database in this project.
+The RESTful API is used to request a server and we also used Firebase Cloud Messaging (FCM) to notify clients of new changes like "Getting New Message", in this way, by registering each new message on the server by the FCM, a notification is sent to the rest of the clients  informs them of the new changes.
+We used spring data jpa to access the database.

 android client project :https://github.com/MarsDown/chat-client-android-restful